 I’m sure that the world doesn’t need another Oscars analysis.
 And while that hasn’t stopped me the past couple of years, real-life concerns have me too distracted right now to forge ahead with any prolonged insight; neither my head nor my heart is in the game.

-than of rollicking humor, which is probably okay.
-There was some good, yet not much bad or ugly — mostly things were perfectly fine but unremarkable, unless that was just my mood — and it's the controversy, the unexpected, the WTF moments where quick-minded emcees (with backstage writers at the ready for good measure) like Crystal shine.
-I noticed and appreciated his ease at moving the show along, perhaps due to the particular contrast with recent hosts, even while wishing for wittier material.
+than of rollicking humor, which may be what the doctor ordered.
+There was some good, yet not much bad or ugly — mostly things were perfectly fine but unremarkable, unless that was just my personal mood — and it’s the controversy, the unexpected, the WTF moments where quick-minded emcees (with backstage writers at the ready for good measure) like Crystal shine.
+I noticed and appreciated his ease at moving the show along, perhaps due to the particular contrast with recent hosts, while at the same time wishing for wittier material.

 — the first montage.
-I'm a fan of montages, but they have to have some point beyond simply "the wonder of movies".
-Not to mention that we've seen all these clips.
-Perhaps since the Oscars were notably international this year someone could've switched things up by playing us familiar scenes as dubbed into other languages.
-Otherwise I really don't need to see a moment of Forrest Gump or Titanic or really even Jaws in such a bland overview again.
+I’m a fan of montages, but they have to have some point beyond simply “the wonder of movies”.
+Not to mention that we’ve seen all these clips.
+Perhaps since the Oscars were notably international this year the producers could’ve switched things up by playing us familiar scenes as dubbed into other languages.
+Otherwise I really don’t need to see a snippet of Forrest Gump or Titanic or really even Jaws in such a bland overview again.

 — the absence of any sort of on-stage duel between the dual nominees for Best Original Song.

-— Lead Actor and Actress presenters speaking to each of the nominees, a new tradition that's well-intentioned but ill-realized.
-Unless they can rework their lines into their own words somewhat and get off the teleprompter — as Colin Firth seemed to do when honoring Meryl Streep — it's not worth the time and discomfort.
+— Lead Actor and Actress presenters speaking to each of the nominees, a new tradition that’s well-intentioned but ill-realized.
+Unless they can rework their lines into their own words to an extent and get off the teleprompter — as Colin Firth seemed to do when honoring Meryl Streep — it’s not worth the time and discomfort.

 — the robotic undertone to the microphones.